 States Parties shall submit to the Committee, through the Secretary-General of the United Nations, reports on the measures they have taken to give effect to their undertakings under this Convention, within one year after the entry into force of the Convention for the State Party concerned.
 Thereafter the States Parties shall submit supplementary reports every four years on any new measures taken and such other reports as the Committee may request.

-The Secretary-General of the United Nations shall transmit the reports to all States Parties.
+The Secretary-General of the United Nations shall transmit the reports to all States Parties and make them publicly available through its website.

 The Committee shall have the following functions: